Mastering Risk: The Progressive Exposure Strategy for Traders

 During a market correction, you are most likely in cash after your long positions have been closed.
 It’s always enticing to think you can catch the reversal but never assume “this is the bottom” and plunge back in.

-When you begin to see signs of strength off the lows, begin adding exposure slowly with small pilot buys.
+When you begin to see signs of strength off the lows, such as a confirmed Follow-Through Day, start adding exposure slowly with small pilot buys.
 Your first position when reentering the market should be a fraction of your normal trading position size.

 - If your average position size is normally 15%, start with a 5% position